bucketco/bucket-javascript-sdk/packages/cli/README.md

 Command-line interface for interacting with Bucket services.
 The CLI allows you to manage apps, features, authentication, and generate TypeScript types for your Bucket features.
-With this tool, you can streamline your feature flagging workflow directly from your terminal.
+With this tool, you can streamline your flagging workflow directly from your terminal.

 ## Usage